 Dates: Saturdays and Sundays starting 12/21/19.
 See signup link for more details.

 Cost: $50, includes classic rental package and trail pass. $45, includes trail pass

-Private Lessons: Customizable for all ages and abilities.
+Private Lessons: Customizable for individuals and groups up to 6 people.
+We recommend our lessons for ages 10+ but will consider younger students on an individual basis.
 Let us know what you’re interested in learning!

 Dates: Tuesday/Thursday/Saturday/Sunday **Beginning 12/3/19**